Tertiary Study Admission

 In South Africa, the GED is recognised as a senior certificate/grade 12 by SAQA (South African Qualifications Authority).
 In the United States and in most countries of the world, it is fully recognised.

-We have been legally prevented by the SA government represent by Umalusi and its attorneys from comparing the NSC to the GED.
+We have been legally prevented by the SA government represent by Umalusi and its attorneys from comparing the National Senior Certificate in South Africa to the GED.
+However, this can be done via numerous Google searches.

 This means with your GED, you can access tertiary courses at colleges, and in most cases, diploma and certificate courses at universities in South Africa.
 Internationally, you should also do the SAT College entrance exam, which is also taken at centres countrywide, and for which a course is offered by Cyber School.

-Should you wish to study at a South African college or only enter the job market, then you only need the GED, although the SAT is advisable as it improves the student’s knowledge of English and Maths.
+Should you wish to study at a South African college or only enter the job market, then you only need the GED (please verifiy this yourself), although the SAT is advisable as it improves the student’s knowledge of English and Maths.

 Should you wish to study for a degree at a South African university you will need to request a Matric Exemption Certificate.
 In South Africa, you need to have the GED certification converted into a South African Matric Exemption Certificate by the Matriculation Exemption Board in Pretoria to assist South African universities to recognise and understand your GED certification, as it is viewed as a foreign (United States) certification.